amiraunyasopon/amiraunyasopon/README.md

 I'm learning full stack development, reading manhwas, and lifting weights.
 Studying Computer Science at the University of California, Irvine.

-Currently on the programming team for Dungeon Dilemma, a multiplayer LAN game.
+Currently interning with Opal to heighten the potential of mentorship matching

 ##